-Navajo County Regional COVID-19 Update
+Navajo County Regional COVID-19 update

 Summit Healthcare COVID-19 Care Update

+To date, Summit Healthcare facilities have completed over 4,000 COVID-19 tests.
 Summit Healthcare has experienced a surge of inpatient hospitalizations for both COVID and non-COVID care needs.
-Summit’s inpatient bed availability on Medical/Surgical and ICU units is 91 including currently open surge bed
+Summit’s inpatient bed availability on Medical/Surgical and ICU units is 90 including currently open surge beds.
+As of July 24, 2020, the total number of inpatients in Medical/Surgical and ICU beds at Summit Healthcare is 66 with 26 of them being COVID-19 positive or suspected patients.

-Summit Healthcare’s staff has been working tirelessly to provide care for our patients.
-With the rising number of hospitalizations, Summit Healthcare has expanded bed capacity and staffing by initiating the following surge plan to continue to meet the healthcare needs of our communities.

-Summit Healthcare normally has 12 ICU beds and have opened an additional 11 ICU beds, for a total of 23 ICU beds.

 Navajo County Public Health District COVID-19 Care Update